isbadawi/isbadawi.github.io/source/_posts/2013-04-23-writing-a-code-coverage-tool.markdown

 }
 ```

-Then the coverage report will be generated via the same shutdown hook we added earlier.
+Then the coverage report will be generated via the same shutdown hook we added earlier (but

-We're not quite done, though, for a couple of reasons:

-* we only handle expression statements.
-We wouldn't be able to handle our
-second example with the if-else statement, for example.
-* we are kind of assuming there is only compilation unit, which won't be
-true in general.

-But before we address these though, let's get to the format of the coverage report,
-and what we can do with it.
+at instrumentation time, not a runtime).

 Generating a coverage report
 ----------------------------